palantir/gradle-miniconda-plugin/README.md

 ### 0.4.0
 The bootstrap Python is now placed in `bootstrapDirectoryPrefix/minicondaVersion`.
 Users now must set `bootstrapDirectoryPrefix` instead of `bootstrapDirectory`.
-You can still get the new directory of the bootstrap Python by calling the `bootstrapDirectory` property.
+You can still get the new directory of the bootstrap Python by referring to the `bootstrapDirectory` property.